csaseymour/3DRotation-Testing/README.md

 # 3DRotation-Testing

-this javascript projects a 3d cube onto a html canvas using a 3d rotation matrix which can also be rotated.
+this is a very simple script which uses a html canvas to draw a rotating cube.